Jamtoad/jamtoad/README.md

 # Howdy 👋

-#### 👨‍💻 I am currently working at [Super League](https://www.superleague.com/) as a Engineering Director!
+#### 👨‍💻 I am currently working at [Super League](https://www.superleague.com/) as the Engineering Director!

-#### 🚧 I am currently working on a few things such as; Let's Learn Lua, DiscoverBlox, and Tiny Toad Games.
+#### 🚧 I am currently working on a few things such as; Let's Learn Lua, DiscoverBlox, Tiny Toad Games, and LuaBlocks...
+I have too many side projects.

-#### 📚 I am currently learning learning candle making and just recently graduated from my 6 month coding boot camp at Georgia Tech.
+#### 📚 I am currently learning candle making, hydroponics, 3D modeling, and just recently graduated from a 6 month coding boot camp at Georgia Tech.

 #### 📬 Reach out to me on Discord @Jamtoad